The Backseat Boyz

 The Backseat Boyz were a professional wrestling tag team that consisted of Trent Acid and Johnny Kashmere who competed in Ring of Honor, Pro Wrestling Unplugged, Combat Zone Wrestling, Assault Championship Wrestling, the Premier Wrestling Federation, Jersey All Pro Wrestling, and Japan together.
 They were the first team in history to hold both the ROH Tag Team Championship and the CZW Tag Team Championship.

+The team disbanded following Acid's death in 2010.
+Kashmere has managed the new BackSeat Boyz tag-team of JP Grayson and Tommy Grayson since 2023.